Independent International Commission of Inquiry on the Syrian Arab Republic

+The Independent International Commission of Inquiry on the Syrian Arab Republic was established by the United Nations Human Rights Council (UNHRC) on 22 August 2011 to investigate violations of international human rights committed since March 2011 in the Syrian Arab Republic.

+The Commission produced more than 30 reports between 2011 and 2025, documenting various violations including war crimes and crimes against humanity.
+As of 2024, the Commission had interviewed more than 11,000 victims and witnesses, leading to 50 convictions.
+Its latest report found the coastal violence between January and March 2025 to be widespread and systematic: calling on the parties to take steps to prevent future violations and restore public confidence.

+In December 2024, the Commission of Inquiry was granted access to the Syrian Arab Republic for the first time since it began its work in September 2011.

+Mandate

-The Independent International Commission of Inquiry on the Syrian Arab Republic was set up by the United Nations Human Rights Council (UNHRC) on 22 August 2011 to investigate human rights violations during the Syrian Civil War to establish the facts and circumstances that may amount to violations and crimes and, where possible, to identify those responsible to be held accountable with a future prosecution of Syrian civil war criminals.
-The Commission posts regular updates via its official Twitter page.
+The mandate for the Commission was established on 22 August 2011 by the UN Human Rights Council through resolution S-17/1.
+The mandate is to investigate all alleged violations of international human rights law since March 2011 in the Syrian Arab Republic.
+The Commission is tasked to establish the facts and circumstances of violations and crimes and, where possible, to identify those responsible so that they can be held accountable.

-The Commission has interviewed more than 6,000 victims and witnesses, produced over 20 reports and prepared several examples of war crimes and crimes against humanity.

-Administration
+Composition

-The current commissioners are Paulo Sérgio Pinheiro (Brazil), Karen Koning AbuZayd (United States) and Hanny Megally (Egypt).
-The former commissioners are Carla Del Ponte (Switzerland), Vitit Muntarbhorn (Thailand) and Yakin Erturk (Turkey).
+As of October 2023, the current commissioners are Paulo Sérgio Pinheiro (Brazil), Hanny Megally (Egypt) and Lynn Welchmann (UK).
+The former commissioners include Carla Del Ponte (Switzerland), Karen Koning AbuZayd (US), Vitit Muntarbhorn (Thailand) and Yakin Ertürk (Turkey).

 Shortly after the commission was established, Paulo Sérgio Pinheiro, Karen Koning AbuZayd and Yakin Erturk were appointed by the President of the UNHRC to serve as the Commissioners.
 In March 2012, Erturk stepped down from the position.
 Two new commissioners, Carla Del Ponte and Vitit Muntarbhorn, were appointed after the extension of the commission's mandate in September 2012.
 In 2016, Muntarbhorn stepped down when the UNHRC designated him the first United Nations Independent Expert on violence and discrimination based on sexual orientation and gender identity.
 In August 2017, Del Ponte resigned.
 Hanny Megally was appointed by the President of the UNHRC to serve as the third Commissioner in October 2017.